What is the spirit of pride?

-Term used to describe a Woman/Women who has a romantic and/or sexual orientation toward Women.
+A term used to describe a Woman/Woman who has a romantic and/or sexual orientation toward Women.

-- Generally usually used to describe Men who have romantic and/or sexual orientation towards Men.
+- Generally it is used to describe Men who have romantic and/or sexual orientation towards Men.

 The term used to be a negative slur used by cisgender and heterosexual folks to position LGBTQIA+ people as “strange” and “abnormal”.
 It has been reclaimed by LGBTQIA+ folks to be used;

-- As an umbrella term to describe the community of identities which are beyond the binary of cisgender and hetereosexual.
+- As an umbrella term to describe the community of identities that are beyond the binary of cisgender and heterosexual.

 - To describe romantic/sexual identities beyond heterosexuality.

 Intersex people are individuals born with any of several sex characteristics including chromosome patterns, gonads, or genitals that do not fit typical binary notions of Male or Female bodies.

 People who experience little or no sexual attraction.